-Health ServicesIn an effort to keep students healthy and in school, all Kyrene school health offices are staffed by Health Assistants who manage students with illnesses and accidents that occur at school.In addition, district Registered Nurses provide medical consultation and training for the Health Assistants and school staff, assist and consult during Individual Education Plans (IEP), Section 504 and other student meetings, develop health care plans for students with health needs, and communicate with parents and medical providers.If your child has a health condition, please notify the Health Office at your child's school.
-In some cases, the Health Services Team may ask parents to complete a School Health Care Plan to ensure your child's safety at school.Hearing and vision screenings are given to selected groups of students per Arizona mandate under the guidelines of the Arizona Department of Health Hearing Conservation Program and the Arizona Department of Education.
+Health ServicesIn an effort to keep students healthy and in school, all Kyrene school health offices are staffed by Health Assistants who manage students with illnesses and accidents that occur at school.In addition, district Registered Nurses provide medical consultation and training for the health assistants and unlicensed school staff.
+The Registered Nurses assist and consult during Individual Education Plans (IEP), Section 504, and other student meetings, develop health care plans for students with health needs, and coordinate care by communicating with the student's family and health care providers so that they can stay healthy and ready to learn.If your child has a health condition, please notify the Health Office at your child's school.
+In some cases, the Health Services Team may ask parents to complete a School Health Care Plan to ensure their child's safety at school.Hearing and vision screenings are given to selected groups of students per Arizona mandate under the guidelines of the Arizona Department of Health Sensory Screening Program and the Arizona Department of Education.

-Contact the registered nurse or health assistant servicing your school.Contact Health Services (Specific contacts for school's health offices are available through the school websites.)
+Contact the registered nurse or health assistant servicing your school.Contact Health Services (Contacts for school health offices are available through the school website) KSD Schools

 Strategies to Help Stop the Spread of Germs

 Good health habits protect your child from illness.
 Simple actions can help stop the spread of germs at school.
 Please remind your children and remember to: